 Pecan pie is also one of my favorite things.
 However, I usually only make it twice a year – Thanksgiving and Christmas.
 Anyway, with the weather feeling more and more like fall, I thought this recipe would be just the right thing.

-Okay, these are good.
-Not great, but good.
 I baked them a bit too long for my liking.
 Just be sure to keep an eye on them in the oven and not let them get overdone.
-Everyone else who ate them thought they were excellent, so maybe it’s just me.
+Everyone who ate them thought they were excellent.
 I think that I would like to make them again but in a smaller pan so they would be thicker.
 Still, it is chocolate and pecans, so can it really be that bad?

 - 1 cup unsalted butter, softened